sergiophyceae/sergiophyceae.github.io/_pages/people.md

 Ph.D in Biology (2011-2017), University of Ulsan, South Korea.
 B.Sc & M.Sc in Microbiology (2006-2010), University of Chittagong, Bangladesh.

 Shahed is an evolutionary cell biologist.
 His research aims to explicate the evolution of eukaryotes, and microbial interactions through single-cell omics and phylogenetic reconstruction.
 At the ECSO lab, Shahed will work on the origin and evolution of eukaryotes and their organelles.
+See Dr. Shazib's website [here](https://sites.google.com/site/shaheduddinahmedshazib).

 <img align="left" style="float: left; padding: 10px 10px 10px 10px;" src="/assets/img/generic_profile_pic.png" width="160">